Solonarv/custom_hero_dota/docs/heroes/Flicker.md

 ### Rapid Strike

-Flicker teleports to the target, performs a set number of attacks at greatly increased speed, then teleport back.
+Flicker teleports to a target and attacks it several times from different directions with greatly increased attack speed, then teleports back.

 | 15/13/11/9 second cooldown | 120 mana |
 |----|---|